 NOTE: We have also covered this topic on The Balanced Bites Podcast, in Episode #3, Episode #13, and Episode #37 – click on any of the links to check out the posts and listen to the MP3, in iTunes or on Stitcher!

 I get emails nearly every single day asking me for advice on what to study, what schools are best and basically how to get my job.
 I often send very quick replies to people, but I figured it was time to make this a post so that I can let people reference it and gain as much info from it as possible.
-That said, I offer 1:1 nutrition career & business coaching to those who want MORE information or who feel like they need to ask more specific questions that are personal to their situation.

 I can only really tell you what I know about the program I went through and I did not search extensively through other programs as I was looking for something local with a classroom setting.
 I chose to attend Bauman College in Berkeley, CA for a Holistic Nutrition Consultant Certification and the school has several other campuses as well as a distance-learning program.
 The only other program I had considered and read up on was the Institute for Integrative Nutrition program and I decided that it wasn’t the right option for me based on the curriculum primarily and location secondarily (I think they may not even still offer classroom options?).